ROMANS CHAPTER 1

 "(v.
 3) regarding His Son, who as to His human nature was a descendant of David" =

 The term "the Son of" in this context implies having the qualities of.
-Hence the phrase 'The Son of God' is a term for the one and only Son of God, having the qualities of God implying Diety, Who was prophesied in OT Scripture to come in human form to provide mankind with salvation from their sins unto eternal life and rule and reign forever.
-Furthermore, the phrase 'as to His human nature' corroborates the fact that the Son of God has another nature, that of Humanity as well as Diety.
+Hence the phrase 'The Son of God' is a term for the one and only Son of God, having the qualities of God implying Deity, Who was prophesied in OT Scripture to come in human form to provide mankind with salvation from their sins unto eternal life and rule and reign forever.
+Furthermore, the phrase 'as to His human nature' corroborates the fact that the Son of God has another nature, that of Humanity as well as Deity.

 Further details on the Son of God